EXPLAINER: Why ‘world’s pharmacy’ India is short on shots

 But the number of shots administered has declined from an average of 3.6 million a day on April 10 to about 1.4 million a day on May 20.

-To help with the shortage, India has greenlit the Russian vaccine Sputnik V and 200,000 doses of that arrived last week.
+To help with the shortage, India has greenlit the Russian vaccine Sputnik V, and 200,000 doses of it arrived last week.

 The government says supplies will improve soon and expects more than 2 billion shots to be available between August and December, according to Dr. V.K.
-Paul, a government advisor.
+Paul, a government adviser.
 That would include 750 million shots made by Serum Institute, 550 million shots made by Bharat Biotech and 156 million shots from Russia.

-There are also plans for five Indian companies to make the Russian vaccine locally and for Serum Institute to make a version of the Novavax vaccine and vaccines from five other Indian companies whose shots are still being tested.
+There also are plans for five Indian companies to make the Russian vaccine locally and for Serum Institute to make a version of the Novavax vaccine and vaccines from five other Indian companies whose shots are still being tested.

 But experts warn that such estimates are once again too optimistic.

-“These are optimistic estimates…there are many ifs and buts that one needs to consider,” said Bal.
+“These are optimistic estimates … there are many ifs and buts that one needs to consider,” said Bal.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.